bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 Segwit can be deployed incrementally without breaking compatibility, so no significant preparation of the ecosystem is necessary.
 Developers who want immediate hands-on experience with segwit can begin to test their software on the segwit testnet being deployed in Dec 2015.

 Initially, only miners who wish to support it need to upgrade in order to activate it and enforce it on the mainnet.
-Existing applications only need to change if they wish to take advantage of the new features.
+Existing applications only need to change if they wish to take advantage of the new features and additional block space.

 Segregated witness transactions will require lower fees, will afford much greater performance optimizations, and can support multistage smart contracts and protocols such as bi-directional payment channels that can scale without writing extra data to the blockchain.
 Wallets are strongly encouraged to upgrade but can continue to operate without modification as the deployment does not break backwards compatibility.

 ## Segregated witness still sounds complicated.
 Why not simply raise the maximum block size?  {#size-bump}

 There's a [single line of code][max_block_size] in Bitcoin Core that says the maximum block size is 1,000,000 bytes (1MB).
-The simplest change would be a hard fork to update that line to say, for example, 2,000,000 bytes (2MB).
+The simplest code modification would be a hard fork to update that line to say, for example, 2,000,000 bytes (2MB).

-Hard forks are anything but simple:
+However, hard forks are anything but simple:

-- **We don't have experience:** Miners, merchants, developers, and users have never deployed a hard fork, so techniques for safely deploying them have not been tested.
+- **We don't have experience:** Miners, merchants, developers, and users have never deployed a non-emergency hard fork, so techniques for safely deploying them have not been tested.

     This is unlike soft forks, whose deployments were initially managed by Nakamoto, where we gained experience from the complications in the [BIP16][] deployment, where we refined our technique in the [BIP34][] deployment, and where we've gained enough experience with BIPs [66][BIP66] and [65][BIP65] to begin managing multiple soft forks with [BIP9][] version bits in the future.